-Matthew VanBesien is the Executive Director of the New York Philharmonic.
-Prior to the Philharmonic, Mr. VanBesien served as managing director of the Melbourne Symphony Orchestra (2010–12); this followed positions at the Houston Symphony as executive director and chief executive officer (2005–10) and general manager (2003–05).
+Previously, Mr. VanBesien served as managing director of the Melbourne Symphony Orchestra (2010–12); this followed positions at the Houston Symphony as executive director and chief executive officer (2005–10) and general manager (2003–05).
 He is a member of the Board of Overseers for The Curtis Institute of Music in Philadelphia, one of the leading conservatories in the United States, and he serves on the Executive Committee for the Avery Fisher Career Grants, which provides professional assistance and recognition to talented instrumentalists.

-A native of St. Louis, Missouri, Mr. VanBesien earned a bachelor of music degree in French horn performance from Indiana University.
+A native of St. Louis, Missouri, Matthew VanBesien earned a bachelor of music degree in French horn performance from Indiana University.
 As a professional musician, he was second French horn of the Louisiana Philharmonic Orchestra in New Orleans from 1992 to 2000.
-In the 2001–02 season he completed the League of American Orchestras’ Orchestra Management Fellowship Program, a highly selective, year-long management training program designed to develop orchestral leadership talent.
-During this fellowship he worked at a variety of American orchestras and festivals.
+In the 2001–02 season he completed the League of American Orchestras’ Orchestra Management Fellowship Program, when he worked at a variety of American orchestras and festivals.
 In May 2014 Mr. VanBesien received an Honorary Doctor of Musical Arts degree from Manhattan School of Music.
 He is married to Rosanne Jowitt, a geoscientist.